brianzelip/langsdale/README.md

 One of the many benefits of git is that you can see the evolution of the project via the log of "commit messages".
 See [the log of commits for this project](https://github.com/brianzelip/langsdale/commits/master).

-This feature is especially useful for understanding your code well after it was written!
+This feature is especially useful for understanding what's going on in your code long after it was written!

+Also note that the log lists who is responsible for what changes to the code, and at exactly what point in time.
+Very handy for teams.

 ## Further resources